iorodeo/multichan_colorimeter_firmware/README.md

-# Open Colorimeter Firmware
+# Multi-channel Open Colorimeter Firmware (prototype)

 ![alt text](/images/open_colorimeter.png)

-Firmware (circuitpython) for our new stand alone colorimeter (in development).
+Firmware (circuitpython) for the open colorimeter with the AS734110-Channel Light/Color Sensor.

 ## Requirements